niklaskks/api-docs/source/index.md

   --data '{"uid":1, "name":"demo", "content_project":1, "pure_data":"{\"diffent key\":\"different value\"}"}'
 ```

-If you have an existing Content Project, but you need to import data before conent generation, follow these steps and then continue at the example for content generation above.
+If you have an existing Content Project, but you need to import data before content generation, follow these steps and then continue at the example for content generation above.

 1. **Get your authentication token:** Use your existing login information (email and password).
 This authentication token will be used in all further step to authenticate you with the API.
 (Every API client will do this for you.)
 2. **Determine the Content Project ID:** If you do not know the ID of your chosen Content Project, request the list of all Content Projects and look at its entries to determine the Content Project ID.